galaxyxlogan/erc721-ipfs/glsxgrantreadme.md

 - We could risk making a customer’s private data public by accident.
 We will test in phases with non-mission critical data first to avoid mistakes.

 **What are the risks that will make executing on this project difficult?**
-- Keeping our UI light, With using a Web ui, we will need to keep elements on the page to a minimum.
+- Keeping our UI light.
+With using a Web-ui, we will need to keep elements on the page to a minimum.
 - Dealing with blockchains when their slow.
 Getting metadata to sync with contracts within a reasonable amount of time (we can change blockchain networks to our choosing if ERC721 is not the best option).